Andrei-Math/Andrei-Math/README.md

   - **Researcher in Risk Management & Insurance** at the Technical University of Munich (TUM)
   - **Software Engineer** specializing in AI, data science, and analytics
   - Experience spanning reinsurers, insurers, and commercial insurance brokers
-  - Co-Founder of a Stealth Startup focused on Generative AI
+  - Co-Founder of a Stealth Startup focused Climate Tech

 - 🌟 **Current Research:**
   - Neural Networks and Quantitative Risk Management